This post may contain affiliate links. Please see my disclosure policy for more details.

 3. Living in Brisbane: Weather & Seasons

-Another crucial aspect to consider is the temperature in Brisbane.
-Remember Australia lies in the southern hemisphere, meaning the cities to the south are generally cooler (and since the country is so huge, the difference can be vast).
+Another crucial aspect to consider, if you want to live in Brisbane, is the weather.
+Since Australia lies in the southern hemisphere, southern cities like Melbourne and Hobart are generally cooler than those in the north.
+Since Australia is so huge, the difference in temperature across the country can be vast.

 The average maximum temperature in Brisbane is 29.4 degrees in the hottest month (January), and 20.4 degrees in the coldest month (July).
 Overnight, the average minimum in January is 20.7 degrees, and in July, 9.5 degrees.
 Only Darwin has a warmer winter, out of Australia’s state capitals.

 4. Daylight Hours in Brisbane

 This means that in the height of summer in Brisbane, the sun goes down around 6:50pm, about an hour and 20 minutes earlier than in Sydney.
-The sun doesn’t set in Melbourne and Adelaide until just after 8:30pm.
+In comparison, the sun doesn’t set in Melbourne and Adelaide until just after 8:30pm.

 5. Brisbane Beaches (or Lack of!)

-However, if you do choose to live in Brisbane, you’ll be able to reach beautiful beaches within an hour or so at the Gold Coast and Sunshine Coast, as well as nearby Stradbroke Island, Bribie Island and Moreton Island.
+However, if you do choose to live in Brisbane, you’ll be able to reach beautiful beaches within an hour or two at the Gold Coast and Sunshine Coast.
+There’s also nearby Stradbroke Island, Bribie Island and Moreton Island.
 We regularly hopped on the train to Surfers Paradise at the Gold Coast on a Saturday as students.

 Although it’s not quite the same as the real thing, there is a very cool man-made beach and lagoon at South Bank in the city.
 It gives a whole different vibe to the CBD when you can cross the river and relax on the sand or swim!